Ona-Odwa/Ona-Odwa-Faku-Digital-Portfolio/README.md

 ## 🏢 5.
 Workplace Etiquette

 ### 🧾 Evidence
-- Learned about professional behavior, teamwork, and time management in the workplace.
+- Learned about professional behavior, teamwork, and time management in the workplace which is WIL Projects.
 - Understood the importance of respect, punctuality, and positive communication.
 - Applied proper etiquette during class projects and collaborative environments.